 We first apply the Laplace transform to the equation.
 Denote the transform of \(x(t)\) by \(X(s)\) and the transform of \(f(t)\) by \(F(s)\) as usual.
 We get

 Notice one more feature of the example above.
-We can now see how Laplace transform handles resonance.
+We can now see how the Laplace transform handles resonance.
 Suppose that \(f(t) =

 \cos (\omega_0 t)\text{.}\) Then